 HTBA Scholarship: (Applications close 20 October)

-Applicants must be employed and refered by Management of a Hunter Valley Thoroughbred Breeding Business (HTBA member).
+Applicants must be employed and referred by Management of a Hunter Valley Thoroughbred Breeding Business (with HTBA membership).
 The Scholarship includes flights from Australia and return, required equipment, course fee tuition and Visa application.
 Successful applicants are required to return to their current employer for a minimum 1 year following their return on completion of the course scholarship.
 Applicants are responsible for their own passport and travel insurance.

-Rachel joins a long list of HTBA sponsored graduates to the INS Course.
-Most recent graduates include Tyler Frazer (Godolphin 2019), Georgie Cavanough (Vinery 2018), Damien Fitton (Arrowfield 2016) and Silver medal winner Kate Curran (Vinery 2015).
-Scholarship recipients return to their Studs to carry out the Breeding Season on completion of the course, gaining the knowledge from the course giving the industry in the Hunter Valley another valuable assets and high calibre member of staff.
+Graduates will join a long list of HTBA sponsored successors to the INS Course.
+Most recent graduates include Rachel Thompson (Barador Stud 2020), Tyler Frazer (Godolphin 2019), Georgie Cavanough (Vinery 2018), Damien Fitton (Arrowfield 2016) and Silver medal winner Kate Curran (Vinery 2015).
+Scholarship recipients return to their Studs to carry out the breeding and sales season on completion of the course, gaining the knowledge from the course giving the industry in the Hunter Valley another asset that improves and sustains our industry.